deckgo/deckdeckgo/docs/docs/components/app-components-social/app-components-social.md

 ## Usage

-The "Social" slide's Web Component could be integrated using the tag `<deckgo-social/>`.
+The "Social" Web Component could be integrated using the tag `<deckgo-social/>`.

 ```
 <deckgo-social twitter="daviddalbusco">